basho-labs/little_riak_book/en/02-concepts.md

 ![Replication](../assets/replication.svg)

 The downside with replication is that you are multiplying the amount of storage required for every duplicate.
 There is also some network overhead with this approach, since values must also be routed to all replicated nodes on write.
-But there is a more insidious problem with this approach, which we will cover shortly.
+But there is a more insidious problem with this approach, which I will cover shortly.

 <h3>Partitions</h3>